phuclevinh2000/Job-Tracking-MERN/README.md

 # What is this project

-This project is a MERN stack ecommerce web application
+This project is a MERN stack job tracking web application

 # Image